 Yes, it’s that bad.
 Wolverine #1 (2010, so it’s clear which Wolverine #1 I’m talking about) is a total waste of time, money, and certainly not least of all, paper.
 What the hell is this crap?
 I’m enjoying Wolverine: Weapon X, and I though Wolverine Origins was an inspired series of the highest order, but this… this is crap.
 There isn’t any other word for it.

 Logan meets with John Wraith, a buddy from way back in his Weapon X days at his church, where he’s a pastor.
-They talk about the darkness inside them, how they’re natural born killers and what not, which is shtick that’s getting a bit old as far as I’m concerned.
+They talk about the darkness inside them, how they’re natural-born killers and what not, which is shtick that’s getting a bit old as far as I’m concerned.
 He’s Wolverine, he’s violent, I GET IT!
 But here’s the twist: with Norman Osborn out of the picture and Logan’s new girlfriend, he’s feeling hopeful for the future, for maybe the first time in his life, and it scares him.
+Read the rest of this entry

 The animation isn’t looking so good.
 Did you see Captain America’s shield spinning?
 It looks… weird.
 I guess it’s rotating too slow for how fast its moving.
 It’s not just that, though… there’s something a bit off.